nozzlegear/ShopifySharp/readme.md

 ### Updating a theme

 Remember, you can't update a theme if its `Processing` flag is set to `true`.
 Shopify will automatically set it to `false` once it's done processing.
-Additionally, you cannot set a theme's role from `ShopifyThemeRole.Main` to `ShopifyThemeRole.Unpublished`.
-Instead, you need to set a different theme's role to `ShopifyThemeRole.Main`.
+Additionally, you cannot set a theme's role from `"main"` to `"unpublished"`.
+Instead, you need to set a different theme's role to `"main"`.

 ```c#
 var service = new ShopifyThemeService(myShopifyUrl, shopAccessToken);